modster/lilBot/README.md

 ### Binance Trading Account

+[API key](https://www.binance.com/en/support/articles/360002502072)
-Log in and create a new key.
+Log in and create a new api key.
 Beginners should disable withrawls and restrict access to your device's external ip.
-[API key](https://www.binance.com/en/support/articles/360002502072)
+Copy/paste your info into options.json.

 ### NodeJS